GridFormer: Residual Dense Transformer with Grid Structure for Image Restoration in Adverse Weather Conditions: Experiments and Analysis

 \subsection{Application}

-Image restoration in adverse weather conditions can enhance the image content, which can be easily incorporated into other high-level vision tasks such as object detection.
-Thus, we explore the utility of GridFormer in improving the performance of object detection algorithms under adverse weather scenes.
+Image restoration in adverse weather conditions can enhance the image content, which can be easily incorporated into other high-level vision tasks.
+As a result, we investigate the potential of GridFormer in improving the performance of object detection, image segmentation, and image caption algorithms when dealing with adverse weather scenes.
+In the case of object detection, we consider both synthetic and real-world images.
 Fig.~\ref{fig:detection} shows detection results, where we use Google Vision API for object detection.
-We observe that haze, rain, and snow greatly reduce the detection accuracy, that is, increased missed detections, higher false detections, and lower detection confidence.
+We observe that haze, rain, and snow greatly reduce the detection accuracy, that is, increased missed detection, higher false detection, and lower detection confidence.
 In contrast, the detection accuracy and confidence of the images recovered by GridFormer show significant improvement over those of weather-degraded images.
+Fig.~\ref{fig:segmentation} showcases the segmentation results, utilizing the state-of-the-art Segment Anything Model~\cite{kirillov2023segment} for image segmentation.
+Our restoration results demonstrate an enhancement in segmentation accuracies, indicating that GridFormer effectively facilitates subsequent segmentation performance.
+Lastly, Fig.~\ref{fig:caption} presents the image caption results using the BLIP model~\cite{li2022blip}.
+These results show that the BLIP model can generate detailed captions by utilizing our restoration results, further validating the effectiveness of our GridFormer.